indiesoftby/defold-liveupdate-reszip/README.md

 This project aims to demonstrate the usage of LiveUpdate for HTML5 games.
 It contains:
 1. The `liveupdate_reszip.reszip` module that loads and extracts the missing resources.
 2. Travis CI script `.travis.yml` shows you how to automatically build your game and prepare the `resources.zip` file.
+3. [The magic JS code](liveupdate_reszip/manifests/web/engine_template.html) that removes temporary LiveUpdate files before the start of your game.

 Also, the project uses [Miniz](https://github.com/richgel999/miniz), a data compression library.
 Take into account the fact that it increases your release build size on 20KB.